Obama: 9/11 victims never to be forgotten

 'THEY BARELY KNEW EACH OTHER'

-In Shanksville, Pennsylvania, Vice President Joe Biden told families of the 40 passengers who died aboard United Airlines Flight 93 that the nation will always honour their heroism.
+In Shanksville, Pennsylvania, Vice President Joe Biden told families of the 40 passengers who died aboard United Airlines Flight 93 that the nation will always honor their heroism.

 Americans have "not forgotten the heroism of your husbands, wives, sons, daughters, mothers, fathers.
 And that what they did for this country is still etched in the minds of not only you, but millions of Americans, forever," Biden told a crowd of more than 1,000 gathered at the crash site, now a national memorial.